Mohammed2023-224/Magento/Readme.md

   PS.
 To run this make sure that the setup file is configured to run locally with the required browser or all for parallel execution across browsers

+- Can handle most important configuration from the setup file from headless mode and window maximization etc.. (choose the value and let the project do the magic)

 ## What can be enhanced

 - Running of parallel tests can be enhanced as running only one test won't run for all browsers